okada-shun/hako-finance/docs/Functions.md

 Member can't create more credit than his net assets( = token + credit - debt).
 If the member owes debt to hako, he can't create credit.

-## arrangement
+## reduceDebt

  = Member who has debt to Hako reduces his debt by reducing his credit.

 Member's credit to Hako decreases and Hako's debt decreases too.
 Member's debt to Hako decreases and Hako's credit decreases too.
-This arrangement is the opposite operation of credit-creation.
+This is the opposite operation of credit-creation.

 Prev...
 → [Main features of Hako Finance](https://github.com/okada-shun/hako-finance/blob/master/docs/MainFeatures.md)